marcprux/MemoZ/README.md

 ## Sequential Memoization

 Note that the `memoz` only caches the adjacent keyPath.
-If you would like to memoize multiple sequential key paths, this can be done with multiple chained `memoz` calls, as so:
+If you would like to memoize multiple sequential key paths, this can be done with multiple chained `memoz` calls, like so:

 ```swift
 instance.memoz.costlyProp.memoz.expensizeProp.memoz.slowProp…